Wednesday, February 02, 2011

 How do you choose your settings for each book?

-Definitely learn your craft.
-This may mean taking a class or going to a writers conference or reading books.
-But most of all, write.
+Third, never give up.
 Write and write and write some more.
-Everyone gets better and better; no one gets worse and worse.
+Everyone gets better and better.
+No one gets worse and worse.

 Tell us about the featured book.

-The Voyage of Promise is book 2 of the Grace in Africa trilogy.
-In 1792, slavers burst into Grace Winslow’s life in Africa and, with guns blazing, tear her family apart forever.
+The Voyage of Promise is the second book in the Grace in Africa trilogy.
+In book 1, The Call of Zulina, Grace Winslow, daughter of an English slave trader and his African princess wife, was forced out of her life of comfort and innocence when she was accidently caught up in a violent rebellion at her parents’ slave fortress, Zulina.
+She had to choose a side, and she aligned with the slaves.
+In the years between books 1 and 2, Grace married the slave Cabeto and established a new life.
+But as book 2 opens in 1792, slavers descend upon the village and tear her new family apart forever.
 She watches in anguish as her husband is led in chains aboard a tightly packed slave ship bound for America.
-An old enemy has a more sinister plan for Grace, and prepares her for a different kind of servitude in London.
+An old enemy has a more sinister plan for Grace and prepares her for a different kind of servitude in London.
 But Grace will not be enslaved.
 And she will not give up on the man she loves.
 In her determination to be reunited with her husband, she finds God reaching out to her.

 West Africa, 1792